Zene09/api-project-3-team-8/README.md

 * As a user, I want to be able to like a blog
 * As a user, I want to be able to dislike a blog

-# Project 3 API: Blog App
+# Project 3 API: MMO & Co.

 The back-end API for Blog App: MMO & Co. using an `express` auth template.
 This API is built off authentication and middlware boilerplates.
 This API along with AXIOS is used to service the client for MMO & Co..
 MMO & Co. is a blogging app that allows users to create and log stories and share them with other users.